 For SASL LDAP authentication, the LDAP server TCP/IP port number.

-If the LDAP port number is configured as 636 or 3269, the plugin uses LDAPS (LDAP over SSL) instead of LDAP.
-(LDAPS differs from startTLS.)
+As of MySQL 8.0.14, if the LDAP port number is configured as 636 or 3269, the plugin uses LDAPS (LDAP over SSL) instead of LDAP.
+(LDAPS differs from startILS.)

 • authentication_ldap_sasl_tls